-Selling a house with tenants
+Selling a house with sitting tenants

-Selling a house with tenants may be less hassle than waiting until it’s vacant, but it’s also likely to limit your pool of potential buyers, so is it worth it?
+Selling a house with sitting tenants may be less hassle than waiting until it’s vacant, but it’s also likely to limit your pool of potential buyers, so is it worth it?

 There are several different ways to sell a rental property.
 Some will require the property to be vacant, whilst others will enable you to sell with a tenant.
 This guide will help you to explore which options are likely to result in the highest sale price, which will be the quickest, and which will best suit your personal circumstances.